 The Longevity, Durability, and Fire Resistance of James Hardie Fiber Cement Siding

 The durable nature of James Hardie fiber cement siding makes it the number one siding choice in America.
-Although no siding can protect a home from total loss, fiber cement siding offers more fire resistance than other siding materials, giving you peace of mind about your home exterior.
+Although no siding can protect a home from total loss, James Hardie siding offers more fire resistance than other siding materials, giving you peace of mind about your home’s exterior.

 Vinyl siding isn’t recommended for fire resistance.
 It’s made of manufactured plastic and melts quickly when exposed to the high heat of a wildfire.
 When vinyl siding melts, internal walls and studs are exposed, and flames can spread quickly into your home, causing damage.
 The Federal Emergency Management Agency (FEMA) doesn’t recommend installing vinyl siding on a home that is located in a high fire risk area.

-Although vinyl siding is cost effective, and therefore desirable for rental properties and first-time homebuyers, it’s not recommended if fire safety is your priority.
-If you choose vinyl siding, you may want to increase its fire resistance by adding 5/8-inch boards with taped joints below your house wrap and siding—which helps give your home more protection if a fire melts your vinyl siding.
+Although vinyl siding is cost-effective, and therefore desirable for rental properties and first-time homebuyers, it’s not recommended if fire safety is your priority.
 When comparing James Hardie siding to vinyl siding, the best choice is clear.

 In case of a fire, it’s important to know the walls of your home will protect you while you seek safety.
 Fire is fueled by wood siding, and it melts vinyl siding almost immediately.
 James Hardie fiber cement siding doesn’t ignite when it is exposed to a direct flame, and it won’t contribute to fueling a fire.
 Insurance companies often offer discounts for homes sided with James Hardie noncombustible siding and trim products.
 Talk with your insurance company, and ask about the possibility of a discount due to your durable fiber cement siding.

 With wildfires on the rise, and drought-like conditions enduring longer than average in California, there are more fire outbreaks.
 Deforestation also contributes to the increase in wildfires, so it’s wise to invest in a fire-resistant siding product for your existing home or new home construction that is environmentlly friendly like James Hardie.

-To see how fiber cement siding protected this family’s home, check out this video:
+To see how James Hardie fiber cement siding protected this family’s home, check out this video:

 Besides being exceptionally fire-resistant, James Hardie has a host of other benefits:

 Get James Hardie fiber cement siding and enjoy fire resistance without sacrificing beauty, style, and durability.
 It’s available in a variety of styles including the popular board-and-batten look for homeowners who love rustic chic Farmhouse design.
 James Hardie comes in both vertical and horizontal panels and can be the perfect complement to your California home.
 It looks fabulous on Cape Cod, Craftsman, Beach Houses, Mediterranean, and Contemporary homes.